dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 - `attachedToUser` (1): The user who owns the value.

-- `valueHasString` (1): A human-readable string representation of the value's contents, which is available to Knora's full-text search index.
+- `valueHasString` (1): A human-readable string representation of the value's contents, which is available to DSP-API's full-text search index.

 - `valueHasOrder` (0-1): A resource may have several properties of the same type with different values (which will be of